Experimental COVID-19 vaccine is put to its biggest test | Health

 Experimental COVID-19 vaccine is put to its biggest test

+Final-stage testing of the vaccine, developed by the National Institutes of Health and Moderna Inc., began on Monday with volunteers at numerous sites around the US given either a real dose or a dummy without being told which.
+"I'm excited to be part of something like this.
+This is huge," said Melissa Harting, a 36-year-old nurse who received an injection in Binghamton, New York.
+Especially with family members in front-line jobs that could expose them to the virus, she added, "doing our part to eradicate it is very important to me."
 It will be months before results trickle in, and there is no guarantee the vaccine will ultimately work against the scourge that has killed about 650,000 people around the world, including almost 150,000 in the US.
-As if to underline how high the stakes are, there were more setbacks in efforts to contain the virus.

-In Washington, the White House disclosed that national security adviser Robert O'Brien has the coronavirus — the highest-ranking US official to test positive so far.
+"We've been sitting on the sidelines passively attempting to wear our masks and social distance and not go out when it's not necessary.
+This is the first step of becoming active against this," researcher Dr. Frank Eder said at the trial site in Binghamton.
+"There's really no other way to get past this."
+As if to underline how high the stakes are, there were more setbacks in efforts to contain the coronavirus.
+In Washington, the Trump administration disclosed that national security adviser Robert O'Brien has the virus — the highest-ranking US official to test positive so far.
+The White House said he has mild symptoms and "has been self-isolating and working from a secure location off site."
 The move to restart the national pastime ran into trouble just five days into the long-delayed season: Two major league baseball games scheduled for Monday night were called off as the Miami Marlins coped with an outbreak — the Marlins' home opener against the Baltimore Orioles, and the New York Yankees' game in Philadelphia, where the Marlins used the clubhouse over the weekend.

-On virus relief, Republicans on Capitol Hill planned to roll out a $1 trillion package that could include a new round of $,1200 stimulus checks but reduce the extra $600 a week in federal unemployment benefits that are expiring for millions of Americans this week.
+As for relief from the economic damage done by the virus, Republicans on Capitol Hill planned to roll out a USD 1 trillion package that could include a new round of USD 1,200 stimulus checks but reduce the extra USD 600 a week in federal unemployment benefits that are expiring for millions of Americans this week.
 In Europe, rising infections in Spain and other countries caused alarm only weeks after nations reopened their borders in hopes of reviving tourism.
-Over the weekend, Britain imposed a 14-day quarantine on travelers arriving from Spain, Norway ordered a 10-day quarantine for people returning from the entire Iberian peninsula, and France urged its citizens not to visit Spain's Catalonia region.
+Over the weekend, Britain imposed a 14-day quarantine on travellers arriving from Spain, Norway ordered a 10-day quarantine for people returning from the entire Iberian peninsula, and France urged its citizens not to visit Spain's Catalonia region.

-In Binghamton, New York, nurse Melissa Harting received one of the first injections of the Moderna vaccine candidate. saying she was volunteering "to do my part to help out."
-"I'm excited," Harting said.
-Especially with family members in front-line jobs that could expose them to the virus, she said, "doing our part to eradicate it is very important to me."
-After two doses, scientists will closely track which participants — those getting real shots, or a dummy — experience more infections as they go about their daily routines, especially in hard-hit areas where the virus still is spreading.
-Testing is planned at close to 90 sites, officials said.
-"Unfortunately for the United States of America, we have plenty of infections right now" to get that answer, the government's top infectious-disease expert, Dr. Anthony Fauci, said recently.
+Scientists set speed records getting a made-from-scratch vaccine into massive testing just months after the coronavirus emerged.
+But they stressed that the public shouldn't fear that anyone is cutting corners.
+"This is a significant milestone," NIH Director Francis Collins said after the very first test injection was given, at 6:45 a.m. in Savannah, Georgia.
+"Yes, we're going fast, but no, we are not going to compromise" on proving whether the vaccine is safe and effective.

+"We are focusing on speed because every day matters," added Stephane Bancel, CEO of Massachusetts-based Moderna.
+After volunteers get two doses a month apart, scientists will closely track which group experiences more infections as they go about their daily routines, especially in areas where the virus is spreading unchecked.

+The answer probably won't come until November or December, cautioned Dr. Anthony Fauci, NIH's infectious-diseases chief.
+Among many questions the study may answer: How much protection does just one dose offer compared with the two scientists think are needed?
+If it works, will it protect against severe disease or block infection entirely?
+Don't expect a vaccine as strong as the measles vaccine, which prevents about 97 per cent of measles infections, Fauci said, adding he would be happy with a COVID-19 vaccine that's 60 per cent effective.

 Several other vaccines made by China and by Britain's Oxford University began smaller final-stage tests in Brazil and other hard-hit countries earlier this month.
 But the US requires its own tests of any vaccine that might be used in the country.
-Every month through the fall, the government-funded COVID-19 Prevention Network will roll out a new study of a leading candidate, each with 30,000 volunteers, to test not only whether the shots work but whether they are safe.
+Every month through the fall, the government-funded COVID-19 Prevention Network will roll out a new study of a leading candidate, each with 30,000 volunteers.

 The final US study of the Oxford shot is set to begin in August, followed by a candidate from Johnson & Johnson in September and one from Novavax in October.
 Pfizer Inc. plans its own 30,000-person study this summer.
-It normally takes years to create a vaccine from scratch, but scientists are setting speed records this time, spurred by knowledge that vaccination is the world's best hope against the pandemic.

-Governments around the world are already trying to stockpile millions of doses of the leading candidates so that immunizations can begin immediately if the vaccines win approval.
-But the first available doses will most likely be reserved for people at highest risk.
-"We're optimistic, cautiously optimistic" that the vaccine will work and that "toward the end of the year" there will be data to prove it, Dr. Stephen Hoge, president of Massachusetts-based Moderna, told a House subcommittee last week.
+That's a stunning number of people needed to roll up their sleeves for science.
+In recent weeks, more than 150,000 Americans filled out an online registry signaling interest, Collins said.
+But many more are needed.

+NIH is working to make sure that the study isn't just filled with healthy, younger volunteers but includes populations hit hardest by COVID-19, including older adults, those in poor health and African-Americans and Latinos.

 ALSO READ